 When did WWI begin?

 World War I began on July 28th, 1914, when Austria-Hungary declared war on Serbia (post- assassination).
 This seemed a small conflict between two countries, but later on, it spread rapidly, and no sooner than Germany, Russia, Great Britain, and France got involved in the war but why?
 Only because they were part of the Treaties that obligated them to defend some other nations.
-Austria-Hungary was one of the Central Powers alongside Germany, Bulgaria, and the Ottoman Empire (Turkish empire), whereas Serbia was backed by France and Russia, which had the largest army in the world at the time.
+Austria-Hungary was one of the Central Powers alongside Germany, Bulgaria, and the Ottoman Empire (Turkish empire).
+In contrast, Serbia was backed by France and Russia, which had the largest army in the world at the time.

 In dealing with WWI, the role of Germany is important.
-Germany formed an alliance in 1879 with the neighbour Austria-Hungary, which was joined by Italy three years later.
+Germany formed an alliance in 1879 with the neighbor Austria-Hungary, which was joined by Italy three years later.
 Fear of Germany’s growing strength encouraged Russia and France to enter into an alliance in 1893, so altogether, Russia & France backed Serbia against Germany.

 Why did the US become a part of WW1?